XnLogicaL/XnLogicaL/README.md

 I live in Ankara, Turkey (Türkiye) and my timezone is UTC+3

-I have a deep passion of coding and developing apps and games.
+I have a deep passion for coding and developing apps and games.
 I've been coding since I was 10 years old.
 I also do freelancing on Roblox as a game developer, and I've worked on more than 100 projects on Roblox.
 I'm always learning other programming languages as you can see below, it's never too late to learn!
 I mostly post open-source passion projects here, so don't expect anything crazy (for now :D)